maxfriedmann/cypress-cucumber-preprocessor/docs/faq.md

 ## Which preprocessor version should I choose?

 The observant reader might have noticed that there's a NPM package named `cypress-cucumber-preprocessor` and `@badeball/cypress-cucumber-preprocessor`.
 This is merely a result of maintainer and ownership transfer.
 The package `cypress-cucumber-preprocessor` is severely outdated by now and as far as I (the current maintainer) knows, there's no reason to be using it.

+In any case, chose one over the other and don't attempt to mix these, essentially different packages, in the same project.